johntyree/blag/posts/2015-05-25-brnfckr-opt.md

 on those values to speed things up.

-This isn't really about optimizing the *interpreter* itself, just coming up with a better representation of the operations themselves so that all interpreters will show improvements.
+This isn't really about optimizing the *interpreter* itself, just coming up with a better representation of the operations so that all interpreters will show improvements.
+To rephrase, we're optimizing the program code, not the computer.

 ## Optimization